 Nick brings a keen financial expertise and analytic eye to Hampshire Foundation's philanthropic funding.
 He is a graduate of Connecticut College with major in history.

-A founding member of Hampshire Foundation and has managed the foundation's growth from the time of its inception in 2000.
-Sabina has a passion for natural resourse conservation and brings this passion to both her work in sustainable agriculture and smarty energy use.
+As a founding member of Hampshire Foundation, Sabina has managed the foundation's growth from the time of its inception in 2000.
+Sabina has a passion for conservation and brings this passion to both her work in sustainable agriculture and climate change.

-Sabina was formely vice president of AE software, focusing on efficient use of technology in the hospitality industry.
-She applies this sensibility to the foundation to maximize efficiency and minimize costs.
+Sabina was formally vice president of AE software, focusing on technology in the hospitality industry.

 Agathe oversees the board's strategy in Peru.
 She brings strong quantitative analysis to the foundation's due diligence and decision making processes.
 Agathe currently works at Montpelier Foundation (UK).
 Her work at Montpelier has developed her ability to analyze investments